vladopajic/go-agent/README.md

 # go-agent

-go-agnet is tiny library for writing concurent programs using agent-based model.
+go-agent is tiny library for writing concurent programs using agent-based model.